fiolj/sparta/doc/web/Section_howto.rst

 will output the ionambi flag = 1 for ambipolar ions, along with the vy of their associated ambipolar electrons.

-The :ref:`read_restart <command-read-restart>` doc page explains how to restart ambipolar simulations where a fix like :ref:`fix ambipolar <command-fix-ambipolar>` has been used to store extra per-particle properties.
+The :ref:`read_restart<command-read-restart>` doc page explains how to restart ambipolar simulations where a fix like :ref:`fix ambipolar<command-fix-ambipolar>` has been used to store extra per-particle properties.

+.. _howto-multiple-vibrational:

 ****************************************
 Using multiple vibrational energy levels
 ****************************************

 DSMC models for collisions between one or more polyatomic species can include the effect of multiple discrete vibrational levels, where a